How to Choose the Right Business Coach for Therapists

 • Creating systems that reduce overwhelm

-Good business coaching doesn’t push hustle culture.
-It helps therapists think like practice owners, not just service providers.
+Good business coaching for therapists doesn't push hustle culture or promise overnight income.
+It helps clinicians think like practice owners, not just service providers, while honoring the ethical and human dimensions of this work.

 Why Therapists Seek Business Coaching

-Most therapists don’t seek business coaching because they’re failing.
+Most therapists don't seek a private practice coach because they're failing.

-Many therapists describe feeling “busy but not secure.”
-Business coaching helps bridge the gap between strong clinical work and a practice that is truly sustainable.
+Business coaching helps bridge the gap between strong clinical work and a practice that is truly sustainable, financially, professionally, and personally.

 Different Types of Business Coaching for Therapists